For Children with an Adult, and also Anyone Blessed with Child-like Wonder

 A flashlight in case the moonlight needs some help, weather-appropriate clothing, masks, and a hand to hold, if you are a child

-2021 Walk Dates & Times will be announced via email blog and on the Malvern Arts’ Facebook page
+2021 Walk Dates & Times will be announced via email blog and on the Malvern Arts’ Facebook page and can be seen on the website calendar on the Welcome page

 Please note: Times vary, due to the rising of the moon.
 Depending on participants’ wishes, we can schedule for a day ahead or later if bad weather causes a cancellation.